ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v9.1/022-basics/0220-basics-create.md

 + [Creating REST clients using the RestClientBuilder](#-example--creating-rest-clients-using-the-restclientbuilder)
 <hr>

 Creating a .NET REST client is quite simple.
-You choose the required client based on the use case (DataService for parts, measurements, values and configuration, or RawDataService for additional data), and pass in the `Uri` object pointing to your PiWeb server or your PiWeb cloud database.
-The SDK also offers a RestClientBuilder for easy creation and configuration of necessary REST clients with a fluent syntax.
+You choose the required client based on the use case (`DataServiceRestClient` for parts, measurements, values and configuration, or `RawDataServiceRestClient` for additional data), and pass in the `Uri` object pointing to your PiWeb server or your PiWeb cloud database.
+The SDK also offers a `RestClientBuilder` for easy creation and configuration of necessary REST clients with a fluent syntax.

 The `Uri` for your PiWeb server can be found in the PiWeb server UI.
 The `Uri` for PiWeb cloud is the base URI https://piwebcloud-service.metrology.zeiss.com with the database id appended.
 The database id can be found in PiWeb cloud portal.